yeeking/bcn-2024-system/notes.md

 x- try audio interface on the other USB socket (right) for a laugh tried a thunderbolt cable.
 Seemed to be solid @441k 256,n=3
 - make sure markov system plugins available
 - make some notes about the model structure
+- tried running on CPU.
+Works but generation takes quite long, not ideal!

 ## Moving on from the ring buffer